irvingreid/addon-telemetry/file-changes/README.md

 SimpleJSON:
 ===========

-The python simplejson module is faster:

-    sudo apt-get install python-dev
-    sudo pip install simplejson

-and use 'import simplejson as json' in the map-reduce script
+simplejson is now pre-installed; just use 'import simplejson as json' in the map-reduce script

 Files:
 ======